-If HMRC are involved, we’ll handle all the paperwork, leaving you to deal with the more practical issues, such as personal items.
-We’ll also collect in any assets needed, and help to prepare the estate’s accounts for distribution to each beneficiary.
+We’ll handle all the paperwork, leaving you to deal with the more practical issues, such as personal items.
+We’ll also collect in any assets needed and help to prepare the estate’s accounts for distribution to each beneficiary.

 Every now and again, there may be doubt surrounding how the will was made, or family members might feel that the will doesn’t make adequate provisions for dependents.
 If a disagreement occurs between beneficiaries, our specialists will mediate – often, all that’s required is a clear explanation of the process so that everyone understands what’s happening.

 We can also advise, for example, on cases where someone has been appointed as an executor, but doesn’t want to act.
 No matter the situation, we’ll help to iron out the uncertainties and provide you with considered, trustworthy advice.

 One mother, whose daughter died in her twenties, found that Apple was rigid and obstructive in giving her access to her daughter’s iPhone and iCloud contents, but came to Jenny Raymond for help.view full case study